Created on

 This article demonstrates an example of how to block ICMP timestamps and replies for internal traffic that originates from behind the FortiGate.

-The goal is to block ICMP timestamp and replies that originated from machine behind port1 going to ANY internal interface.
+The goal is to block ICMP timestamps and replies that originated from the machine behind port1 going to ANY internal interface.

 config firewall service custom edit "TIMESTAMP" edit "TIMESTAMP_Replies"